 Billa Barra, Markfield

 The hill top is ecologically interesting, with areas of acid grassland and an old conifer plantation.
 The pools in the abandoned quarry support a variety of species, including a rare lichen, only found at one other site in Leicestershire.
 The improved grassland on the slopes of the hill below the gorse scrub line are being planted with native broadleaved trees which will be used as local provenance seed stock.
 The site is a good area for warblers, particularly around the gorse areas.

-Total species seen at this site: 55
+Total species seen at this site: 93

 This 20 hectare local nature reserve, located in the north of the borough of Hinckley and Bosworth, consists of a variety of habitats including acid grassland, which is ecologically significant at a local level.
 Additionally, there are a number of rocky outcrops of Markfieldite, making the hill a regionally important geological site.
 The site consists of formerly improved pasture, surrounding a small hilltop plantation, dating from the late 1800's/early 1900's, and a small quarry.